duckinator/friendly-design.github.io/README.markdown

 Friendly design is an interface design style aiming for minimalism, but explicitly prioritizing accessibility and understandability.
-A significant part of this is explicitly adding design details in areas for purposes of disambiguations and following guidelines related to accessibility and usability, such as those from the [Web Accessibility Initiative](https://en.wikipedia.org/wiki/Web_Accessibility_Initiative) (WAI).
+A significant part of this is explicitly adding design details in areas for purposes of disambiguation and following guidelines related to accessibility and usability, such as those from the [Web Accessibility Initiative](https://en.wikipedia.org/wiki/Web_Accessibility_Initiative) (WAI).